Back to Insights

 Action step: For your top 20 target agencies, subscribe to their meeting agenda notifications (most agency websites offer email alerts).
 For broader market coverage, use a pre-RFP intelligence platform like Civic IQ that automates the monitoring across thousands of agencies.

-7.Step 5: Attend Industry Days and Vendor Conferences
+7.Step 5: Attend Pre-Bid Conferences and Vendor Fairs

-Federal agencies regularly host Industry Day events where contracting officers present upcoming requirements and answer questions from potential bidders.
+State and local agencies regularly hold pre-bid conferences and vendor fairs where procurement staff present upcoming requirements and answer questions from potential bidders.
 These events are goldmines for pre-RFP intelligence because you get direct access to the people writing the solicitation, and you can ask questions that clarify the agency’s priorities.

-For SLED markets, the equivalent is vendor fairs and pre-bid conferences hosted by state and local agencies.
-Many school districts and counties hold annual “vendor days” where they invite suppliers to learn about upcoming purchasing plans.
-These events are less formal than federal Industry Days but serve the same purpose: early access to decision-makers and requirement details.
+Many school districts and counties also hold annual “vendor days” where they invite suppliers to learn about upcoming purchasing plans, less formal than a project-specific pre-bid conference, but the same purpose: early access to decision-makers and requirement details.

 8.Step 6: Analyze Historical Contract Data to Predict Renewals

-One of the most overlooked strategies for finding government contracts before the RFP is analyzing when existing contracts expire.
-Government agencies tend to recompete contracts on predictable cycles (typically 3-5 year base periods with option years).
+One of the most overlooked strategies for finding SLED contracts before the RFP is analyzing when existing contracts expire.
+Agencies tend to recompete contracts on predictable cycles (typically 3-5 year base periods with option years).
 If you know when a current contract ends, you can predict when the agency will start its next procurement.

-For SLED markets, platforms like GovSpend and Civic IQ provide historical spending and contract data that can be used for the same purpose.
+Platforms like GovSpend and Civic IQ provide historical spending and contract data for exactly this purpose.
 If you can see that a school district’s current security camera vendor has a contract ending in June 2027, you can start your outreach in early 2026, well before any RFP is drafted.
+Our guide to tracking government contract expirations covers this method in depth.

-Action step: Build a “recompete calendar” for your top 20 target agencies.
-Use USAspending.gov for federal contracts and a b2g sales tool like GovSpend or Civic IQ for SLED contracts.
+Action step: Build a “recompete calendar” for your top 20 target agencies using a b2g sales tool like GovSpend or Civic IQ.
 Set pipeline reminders 12-18 months before each expiration.

 Track expiring contracts and early buying signals across SLED agencies